WebCuratorTool/heritrix-1-14-adjust/README.md

 ```

 This takes the `maven.xml`, `project.xml` and possibly the `project.properties` file and generates a `pom.xml` file that
 can be used by maven version 2 or 3.
-This file still needs work to correct some errors (such as missing plugin groupId
-and versions).
-And there's no telling how much work is required to actually make it function like a regular maven 1.x
-build.
+This original raw converted file is `pom-converted.xml`.

-Currently there is a pom.xml that has been checked in as the output of the `mvn one:convert` with some corrections, but
+The `pom.xml` that has been checked into source is the output of the `mvn one:convert` with some corrections,
+notably that dependencies found in `./lib` that exist in maven central or spring plugins have been replaced with the
+real dependency (see the script `install-maven2-dependencies-and-copy-to-maven1-repository.[bat|sh]` for more details).
+This `pom.xml` should not be considered valid for actually building the project (it will build a jar, but that jar
+will not include everything that the maven 1 approach will include).
+However, that `pom.xml` can be used to indicate
+dependencies for the heritrix jar produced by the maven 1.x build.
+At this point the conversion approach has been
-at this point this approach has been abandoned in favour of Approach 2.
+abandoned in favour of Approach 2.
+See the section *Updating the release_archive* for the use of this `pom.xml`.

 ### Approach 2: Build the project with maven version 1